 Tip 5: Try on the headphones

-Now you’re finally ready to purchase your new pair of noise cancelling headphones that suit you and your needs.
+Now you know everything on how to choose the right headphones that suit you and your needs.